mcjkurz/qhchina/docs/collocations_docs.md

 - For large corpora, consider processing sentences in batches
 - When analyzing multiple target words, the computation time increases linearly with the number of targets
 - The sentence-based method is generally faster than the window-based method
-- Excluding stopwords can significantly reduce processing time and improve the relevance of results

 ## References